Research Papers & Projects

 Research shows that voters rely on gender stereotypes when evaluating candidates, but how this impacts women's representation remains unclear.
 Do voters favor masculine traits broadly or prefer different traits in different contexts?
 I adjudicate between these explanations using variation in gendered stereotypes across entry-level local offices, where voters are especially likely to rely on stereotypes in the absence of partisan cues and prior elected experience.
 I argue that voters favor stereotype alignment, preferring feminine qualifications in feminine-coded races and masculine qualifications in masculine-coded races.

 In a conjoint experiment, I vary gendered qualifications (occupation, community experience) to test this theory.
 Voters reward stereotype alignment, penalizing women candidates for misalignment—especially in feminine-coded races.
 Yet among Republican voters, women candidates with masculine occupations face a penalty in masculine-coded races, suggesting backlash against gender norm violations.
 These findings have implications for women’s upward mobility, especially as more pursue masculine-coded careers and seek higher office.
+Link.

 Funded by the Stanford Center for American Democracy and Institute for Research in the Social Sciences and the Elections, Public Opinion, and Voting Behavior (EPOVB) Section of the American Political Science Association